 As well as appealing to international guests, the hotel location will attract corporate demand from the many international organisations, including the EU, and corporate companies who are based in Brussels or use it as a conference destination.

 The seven-floor Residence Inn Brussels Airport hotel will incorporate on-site parking, lounge, gym space and laundry facilities, and benefits from easy access into the centre of Brussels.
-Developed by La Strelizia BV, a subsidiary of the Brussels Project, the hotel is due to open in Spring 2020.
+Developed by La Strelizia BV, a subsidiary of the Brussels Project, the hotel is due to open in 2020.

 This year Cycas has rapidly grown its operations in Europe, including opening its first dual-branded hotel with Marriott in Amsterdam’s Houthavens area and its expansion into France.
 This has come via the lease agreement for Hyatt’s first dual-branded development in Europe, close to Paris Charles de Gaulle airport, and a hotel management contract for a stand-alone Hyatt Place hotel in Rouen.